Email Management: Save 8 Hours a Week With These 16 Inbox Hacks

 11. Follow rules

-Once you implement guidelines like staying on inbox zero or segmenting specific messages, adhere to them.
+Once you implement guidelines like staying on inbox zero or segmenting specific messages, follow them.

 Create a running document of all the rules you follow to keep your inbox organized.